51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/README.md

 Workflow versions are identified with three numbers "`<frameworks>`-`<scripts>`-`<settings>`" where each corresponds to the version of the corresponding component.

+- **v20230827**, Workflow 7-14-7
+    - Updated Variantinator and build scripts to redact .lua from redacted missions.
 - **v20230716**, Workflow 7-13-7
     - Added in-game output to note --dyanmic build via triggerinator
 - **v20230629**, Workflow 7-12-7